cram-connect/cram-connect.github.io/index.md

 ![](images/M2/register.JPG)

 ### Random Study Location
-The user can take a look at a random study location.
+The user can take a look at a random study location by clicking Location in the NavBar.
 This is a great way to learn about new places that users may be interested in, to truly find a study spot that is a perfect fit.
 ![](images/M2/locationPage.JPG)

 ### Add Location